jcawley5/architecture-center/community/Guidelines/content-structure.md

   date: 2025-02-11
 ---

-A folder structure has been defined and is similar for all reference architectures.
+The content structure has been defined and is identical for all reference architectures.

 ## Example
-Here is an example of the folder structure for a reference architecture:
+Here is an example of the content structure for a reference architecture:

 ```bash
 ref-arch/